alex-bellon/wikipedia/README.md

 [Punycode](https://en.wikipedia.org/wiki/Punycode) - a representation of Unicode with the limited ASCII character subset used for Internet host names.

+### Files

+[Run commands](https://en.wikipedia.org/wiki/Run_commands) - In the context of Unix-like systems, the term rc stands for the phrase "run commands".
+It is used for any file that contains startup information for a command.

 ### Graphics

 [Box-drawing character](https://en.wikipedia.org/wiki/Box-drawing_character) - a form of semigraphics widely used in text user interfaces to draw various geometric frames and boxes.
 Box-drawing characters typically only work well with monospaced fonts.